Festival of the Flowers

+The Flowers Festival (Feria de las Flores) is a festival that takes place in Medellín, Colombia.
+The annual festival is a significant driver of tourism and holds importance to the cultural fabric of the city.
+In addition to various flower display-oriented events and contests, the festival includes musical performances, an antique car parade, and an 11km bike ride.
+It is estimated that the Flowers Festival annually attracts more than two million people to the city, and the event cost the city around $3.6 million to organize in 2019.

 History

 The first Flowers Festival took place on May 1, 1957.
 It was organized by Arturo Uribe, a member of the Board of the Office of Development and Tourism in Medellin, Colombia.
 The festival lasted for five days with an exposition of flowers displayed in the Metropolitan Cathedral, which was organized by the Gardening Club of Medellín and monsignor Tulio Botero to celebrate the Virgin Mary day.
 This flower parade represents the end of slavery when slaves carried men and women on their backs up steep hills instead of flowers.
 The first silleteros parade also took place with some 40 men from the corregimiento of Santa Elena carrying on their backs flower arrangements to the exposition site.

 This festival initially took place during the month of May but was changed to August in 1958 to celebrate the independence of Antioquia.
 Since then, other events have been added like the International Pageant of the Flowers, the cavalcade, Guinness Records in 1996 and 1999, classic automobiles parade, Orchids exposition, among others.